Coskntkk/old-twitter-clone/README.md

 - Replying function for all tweets
 - Tweet pages for viewing parent and child tweets
 - Route parameters for own pages of tweets
+- Flash messages
+- MVC Structure

+## Roadmap

+- Middlewares for authentication and redirect
+- Register validation for username, email and password
 - Layout improvements

-## Roadmap

-- Completed

 ## Lessons Learned